Last Updated on May 14, 2026

 The logic behind a mortar and pestle is pretty simple.
 Smashing things must be one of the earliest discoveries in culinary art.
 For this reason, there is a kind of mortar and pestle in every culture.
 Check out our guides on the best mortar and pestles, and how to choose the one for you to learn more about the different types.
 The gist of it is this: mortar and pestles can come in many different materials and shapes, and how you care for your set will depend on that.

 Mortar and pestles that are made of smooth materials such as copper or marble won’t require any special care.
-But if you get yourself a natural stone mortar and pestle with some natural texture on it, such as granite or volcanic rock, you’ll need to follow some steps to unlock its potential.
+But if you get yourself a natural stone mortar and pestle with a natural texture, such as granite or volcanic rock, you’ll need to follow a few steps to unlock its potential.

-If you just bought a new set, you might have noticed that your brand new mortar and pestle doesn’t quite look like that well-used one you say your favorite chef using.
+If you just bought a new set, you might have noticed that your brand-new mortar and pestle doesn’t quite look like that well-used one you see your favorite chef using.
 That’s because, to make the best out of your new natural stone mortar and pestle, you need to cure — or season — it properly before starting to use it.

 Why Season and Cure a Mortar and Pestle?

-The natural rock mortar and pestle is a wonderful kitchen tool because the textured, porous surface of the natural stone is more effective in getting your ingredients to release all of their beautiful aromas in the paste you’re making.
-However, the fact it’s natural stone also makes this type of mortar and pestle intimidating for some, as it looks like it’s impossible to clean.
+The natural rock mortar and pestle is a wonderful kitchen tool because the textured, porous surface of the stone is more effective at drawing out the aromas from your ingredients as you make the paste.
+However, the fact that it’s natural stone also makes this type of mortar and pestle intimidating for some, as it looks like it’s impossible to clean.

-While rinsing is enough before using most of the smoother types of mortar and pestle, such as those made from marble or stainless steel, a granite mortar and pestle needs to be seasoned or cured.
-As you continue to use your mortar and pestle, its surface will become smoother, thanks to all the grinding you do in it.
+While rinsing is enough before using most smoother mortar and pestle types, such as those made from marble or stainless steel, a granite mortar and pestle needs to be seasoned or cured.
+As you continue to use your mortar and pestle, its surface will become smoother from all the grinding you do.
 But, in the meantime, the particles that fall off from the stone might get into your food.
 To prevent this, it’s advised to grind hard pieces in the mortar and pestle to sort of sand it down before you do anything else.

-Curing and seasoning is the process of making your mortar and pestle ready for use by smoothing out its surface and removing the dust and grit from the stone.
+Curing and seasoning is the process of preparing your mortar and pestle for use by smoothing its surface and removing dust and grit from the stone.

 What Are Curing and Seasoning?